lin3598197/gnex_cli/README.md

 - **Mouse**: Click on an extension in the list to view its details, and click the "Enable" or "Disable" buttons to change its status.
 - **Keyboard**: Use the `Up` and `Down` arrow keys to navigate the extension list.
 Press `Tab` to switch focus between the list and the action buttons, and `Enter` to trigger a button.
 - **Quit**: Press the `q` key at any time to exit the application.

+### If there any question, please open the issue ticket, I will fix it as soon as I posible

 ### AI Using
 I use AI to help me fix the code, debug the errors, and help me to translate chinese to english,AI also help me write the docs too :D